shaqis/python-export-mysql/README.md

 How to run this python code

-VS Code: To run the Python code in your file `mysql_to_csv.py`, you have several options.
+To run the Python code in your file `mysql_to_csv.py`, you have several options.
 Since you're using a Mac, here are the steps:

 1. Open the Terminal in VS Code by selecting **Terminal > New Terminal** from the menu.